What Is a Flex Loan and Should You Consider One?

 But getting a cash advance from your credit card isn’t the same as using the card to purchase something.
 Unlike with purchases, interest begins to accrue the moment you take out the advance, without any grace period.
 (The grace period on purchases allows you at least 21 days from the time of purchase to pay for it without incurring interest charges.)[12]

 In addition, a cash advance can lower your credit score by increasing your credit utilization ratio, which is another important factor in determining your FICO score.
-Experts recommend a credit utilization rate of less than 30% and, ideally, less than 10%.
+While there is no set figure at which credit utilization will start negatively impacting your credit score, some experts recommend a credit utilization rate of less than 30% and, ideally, less than 10%.
 This is calculated by dividing your overall credit card debt by the total credit limit on all your credit cards.
+[13]

 Weigh your options